-Aside from earning 2x on all purchases, the competitive bonus can be redeemed for $525 worth of travel – and you might be surprised at some of the things Barclaycard considers to be travel purchases!
+Aside from earning 2x on all purchases, the competitive Arrivals Miles can be redeemed towards travel – and you might be surprised at some of the things Barclays considers to be travel purchases!
 One might think just flights or hotels qualify as travel charges, but there are several other options to make a trip just a little more affordable.

-Here are seven creative ways you can use your Barclaycard Arrival Plus miles:
+Here are seven creative ways you can use Barclays Arrival Miles from your Barclaycard Arrival Plus® World Elite Mastercard®:

 1. Disney Tickets